pytask-dev/pytask/docs/source/tutorials/plugins.md

 # Plugins

-Since build systems are deployed in many different contexts, all possible applications are unforeseeable and cannot be directly supported by pytask's developers.
+Since pytask is used in many different contexts, all possible applications are unforeseeable and cannot be directly supported by pytask's developers.

-For that reason, pytask is built upon [pluggy](https://github.com/pytest-dev/pluggy), a plugin framework also used in pytest which allows to extend pytask's capabilities with plugins.
+Therefore, pytask is built upon [pluggy](https://github.com/pytest-dev/pluggy), a plugin framework also used in pytest which allows other developers to extend pytask.

 ## Where to find plugins